18 May 2017

 - Update settlement agreements to make clear what payments the employee will be receiving and what they represent.

 - Seek guidance from payroll or finance on calculating PENP early on in any exit negotiations so you accurately communicate to the employee the sums they will be receiving and what the exit costs for the business will be.

 - Consider whether the change could be used as a negotiating tool to speed up current or imminent exit discussions so that the termination date is no later than 5 April 2018.

 On a practical basis, HR advice has usually been to treat any PILON payment, whether contractual or not, as subject to tax and NIC to avoid any later penalties.
 This latest change by HMRC provides clearer guidance to HR professionals when dealing with unclear contracts of employment.

 If you need support in conducting a detailed and practical audit of your employment contracts, or assistance in understanding the changes please contact Kerri Constable, Charlie Barnes or your usual RSM contact.

-To keep up-to-date with the latest insights and events, please click here.
+Keep up-to-date with the latest insights and events, please click here.